Frank Buckles: Commemoration and funeral

 The United States Senate passed a resolution on March 3, 2011, honoring "the last veteran to represent the extraordinary legacy of the World War I veterans".
 Concurrent resolutions were proposed in both the Senate and the House of Representatives for Buckles to lie in honor in the United States Capitol rotunda.
 However, that plan was blocked by Speaker of the House John Boehner and Senate Majority Leader Harry Reid.
 When asked for explanation, their spokesmen would not elaborate on reasons for the decision.
 Boehner and Reid instead advocated a ceremony in the Amphitheater of Arlington National Cemetery.
 Various people had supported a rotunda ceremony, including Buckles' daughter, a great-grandson of Sir Winston Churchill, and former Republican Party presidential nominee Bob Dole.

 Faculty and students at Buckles' high school in Missouri gathered to honor him on March 8, 2011.
 His home church in Charles Town held a memorial service, attended by the Episcopal bishop of West Virginia, members of Buckles' family and others.
 On March 12, 2011, a ceremony was held at the Liberty Memorial in Kansas City, Missouri, to honor Buckles and the "passing of the Great War generation".
 The keynote speaker was former Chairman of the Joint Chiefs of Staff Richard Myers.

 A ceremony at Arlington National Cemetery's Memorial Amphitheater Chapel preceded the interment on March 15.
 During the ceremony prior to burial, President Barack Obama and Vice President Joe Biden paid their respects and met with the family.

 Buckles' flag-draped coffin was borne to the burial plot on a horse-drawn caisson, and the folded flag was handed to his daughter by United States Army Vice Chief of Staff General Peter W. Chiarelli.
 Buckles was buried with full military honors in Section 34, near General of the Armies John J. Pershing.
 Reporter Paul Duggan of The Washington Post summed up the occasion:

-The hallowed ritual at grave No. 34-581 was not a farewell to one man alone.
-A reverent crowd of the powerful and the ordinary—President Obama and Vice President Biden, laborers and store clerks, heads bowed—came to salute Buckles's deceased generation, the vanished millions of soldiers and sailors he came to symbolize in the end.

 In Martinsburg, West Virginia, on March 26, 2011, a candlelight vigil was held in memory of Buckles.
 Attendees made donations for a planned statue of him in Charles Town.

 In addition to being the last U.S. veteran of World War I, Buckles was the oldest World War I veteran in the world at the time of his death, as well as the last field veteran of the war.
 Following his death and funeral, there were two surviving World War I veterans, British-born Florence Green and British Australian citizen Claude Choules, both of whom served in the British Armed Forces.
 Choules died on May 5, 2011; Green died on February 4, 2012.